 Also, I haven’t pencilled down the trip itinerary yet.
 I’ve written on post-its and bookmarked places I want to visit, but I haven’t created my usual itinerary chart, which makes me feel unprepared.
 I plan to do it tomorrow during lunchtime at work.

-With all these things going on, I will be on hiatus for a short time on this blog, so I can focus on last-minute preparations for the trip, spend some quality time with my mommy, and try to work as much as I can to submit the quarterly report before the trip.
+With all these things going on, I will be on hiatus from this blog for a short time so I can focus on last-minute preparations for the trip, spend some quality time with my mommy, and try to work as much as I can to submit the quarterly report before the trip.

 One last cliché on 2013: I can’t believe it’s the last week of the year!

-2013 has been a base year for me.
-I put the foundation needed for the significant changes in the future; in other words, I didn’t do much this year.
-Wait, It’s not like I have been lazing around doing nothing every day (even though that’s my main goal in life); I did travel to Australia, read 26 books, spent more time with my parents and saved a tiny part of my salary, among other things.
+2013 has been my base year.
+I laid the foundation for the significant changes to come; in other words, I didn’t do much this year.
+Wait, it’s not like I have been lazing around, doing nothing every day (even though that’s my main goal in life); I did travel to Australia, read 26 books, spend more time with my parents, and save a tiny part of my salary, among other things.
 I am happier with myself, and that’s a significant accomplishment in my book.
 Okay, enough with self-help talk!

 Best Travel Instagrammers to follow in 2014.